-Truck RO9185 was used for the dynamic testing.
+As the heavier truck had left the site for repairs, truck RO9185 was used for the dynamic testing.
 A series of baseline static test runs were performed with this truck to provide a reference for the dynamic measurement.
-The load configurations for the baseline and dynamic testing were limited to positions 'B' and 'D'(Figure 12); these positions were selected because of the ease of traveling at the posted speed limit and maintaining the proper travel path.
+The load configurations for the baseline and dynamic testing were limited to positions B and D (Figure 15); these positions were selected because of the ease of traveling at the posted speed limit and maintaining the proper travel path.
 Traversing the bridge in the eastbound lane at the posted speed limit was not possible due to the curvature of the approach roadway.
-For ease of navigation, the wheel path lines marked on the bridge were adjusted to allow for the driver to follow the path along the driver's line of sight rather than the passenger's wheel line.
+For ease of navigation, the wheel path lines marked on the bridge were adjusted to allow the driver to follow the path along the driver's line of sight rather than the passenger's wheel line.
 At each of the two locations, 2-3 dynamic runs were performed near the posted speed limit (between 35-45 mph).
-During the dynamic load testing, the data was captured at 200 Hz for the BDI system and 100 Hz for the CSI dynamic system.
+During the dynamic load testing, the data were captured at 200 Hz for the BDI system and 100 Hz for the CSI dynamic system.